tandica/rhcsa/9-managing-software/notes.md

 9. `rpm -qf` find which RPM package a specific file belongs to.

 10. `rpm -qp --scripts packagename.rpm` tells you if there are scripts in an RPM package you downloaded. **-p** queries the package file.

+### Review Questions

+1. `createrepo` command allows you to transform a directory into a repository once it has a collection of RPM packages.

+2. To point a repo to a link, you need the **[label] name** and **baseurl**.

+3. `dnf repolist` confirms if a repo is available.

+4. `dnf provides */useradd` allows you to search the RPM package with the file "useradd".

+5. `dnf group list` shows the name of dnf groups. `dnf group info "Security Tools"` shows the content of a group.

+6. `dnf module enable php:5.1` allows for a certain version of PHP psckage to be installed without actually installing it.

+7. `rpm -q --scripts packagename` allows you to check if an installed package contains dangerous scripts. `rpm -qp --scripts packagename.rpm` allows you to chrck if a package which is *not yet installed* has dangerous scripts.

+8. `rpm -qd packagename` shows documentation in an RPM package.

+9. `rpm -qf /pathtofile` shows which RPM package a file comes from.

+10. `. repoquery` queries software from a repo.